airani/wp-auto-upload/readme.txt

 2. Settings page in Persian language

 == Changelog ==

+= 3.1.1 =
+* Fixed critical bug with update to new file structure

 = 3.1 =
 * Fixed bug and add support for base url with HTTPS